IAMconsortium/nomenclature/README.md

 A **Nomenclature** class contains **CodeLists** for *variables* (including units) and *regions* to be used in a model comparison or scenario exercise using the IAMC format.

+A **CodeList** is a list of "allowed terms" (or codes), where each term can have several attributes (e.g., description, unit, parent region).

 The **Nomenclature** is initialized from a folder with the following structure:

 ### Variables

-The *variables* of the Nomenclature will be read from all yaml files located in a folder of that name (including any sub-folders).
+The *variable* codelist of the nomenclature will be read from all yaml files located in a folder of that name (including any sub-folders).
 They must be formatted as dictionaries.

 ```yaml
 Some Variable: